maheshsabnis/DXC_Blazor_Traning/readme1.md

 	- CategoryComponent, ProductComponent, PurchaseComponent, TotalBillCOmponent
 	- AppStateContainer
-		- List<Purchase> is the State that will show List of all Products purchased
+		- List<Purchase> is the State that will show List of all Products purchased Date : 05-08-2021
+1. Complete the Full-Stack Application using the ASP.NET COre 5 API and the Blazor WebAsembly Application with following Check Points
+	- The CReate and Update COmponent for Department and Employee Must Validate the Inputs
+		- Hint: Use <DataAnnotatiosValidator/> component and <ValidationSummary/> component in side EditForm
+	- The Delete of Department must be Prohibited if there are Employees available for Deprtment.
+Show the Error Message for Delete Not Possible (Optional)
+	- Modify the Department Table with the column as 'Capacity' as integer, while adding Employee in the department, if the capacity of Employees in the department is full, then generate erroir message from server and render it to client